Create an event data store for CloudTrail events with the console - AWS CloudTrail

 11. On the Choose events page, choose AWS events, and then choose CloudTrail events.

 12. For CloudTrail events, choose at least one event type.
 By default, Management events is selected.
-You can add both management and data events to your event data store.
-For more information about management events, see Logging management events.
-For more information about data events, see Logging data events.
+You can add management events, data events, and network activity events to your event data store.

 13. (Optional) Choose Copy trail events if you want to copy events from an existing trail to run queries on past events.
 To copy trail events to an organization event data store, you must use the management account for the organization.
 The delegated administrator account cannot copy trail events to an organization event data store.
 For more information about considerations for copying trail events, see Considerations for copying trail events.